kennynahh/Spotify-to-Beat-Saber/README.md

 ## Notes

 There are just too many random songs out there mapped in Beat Saver with similar (or identical) names to popular songs.
 This means that a percentage of the downloaded songs will not be what you wanted.
 To delete songs quickly and easily while in-game, I suggest using the SongBrowser mod.
-Maybe I'll add additional song-checking methods in the future, but I am by no means a good programmer, so this is what I've got for ya.

 You may also run into API rate limitations if your library is exceptionally large.

-### Hope this helped!
+Hope this helped!